 Writing a Book Chronologically Versus Out of Order

 For the first three months that I spent at home between graduating from college and landing my first full time job, I worked on turning my short story into a full middle grade chapter book.
-I believe that my time off inspired me to write the book chronologically.
+I believe that my time off full of dreary winter days to do nothing but write inspired me to write the book chronologically.

 With a clear head to worry only about writing and job hunting, I was happy to have a large project to work on.
 Continuing with one large story idea kept writer's block away because I didn't have to start with a fresh idea everyday.
 I just had to build on what I already had.

 Writing Out of Order

-Assembling the Puzzle
+Assembling the puzzle

 Once finished, a lot of my edits were done right on the computer with maybe one run through with a hard copy and the nitpicky red pen.
 This method proved to be time consuming in the end, but it got me through my first draft easier than it would have had I forced myself to come up with scenes in the order that they appear in the book.

 Many factors dictate the writing process: time, mood, technology, and education.
 We writers are an indecisive bunch despite the decision-making skills required in our line of work.
 In the end, my advice is to do what’s best for you in your situation and with your skill set.
 Whether it works or not, if you feel the urge to change your method, change it.
 Ultimately, it’s your time, it’s your story, and it’s your call.